howardkyu/Lightrail-API-V2-Docs/docs/promotions.md

 Lightrail enables a wide variety of promotion use-cases.
 A few common examples are:

  1. Personalized promotion associated with a customer (`access: customerId`).

  2. Unique promotion code delivered to a potential customer (`access: secureCode`).

  3. A site wide promotion code that can be entered during checkout (`access: publicCode`).

-These types of promotions are differentiated primarily based on the `access` property of ValueStores as you can see above.
+These types of promotions are differentiated primarily based on the `access` property of ValueStores.

 In addition to how the promotion is accessed, they type of value they hold can also differ.
 Promotions can be valid for a number of dollars or points off, but they can also represent a percent discount (details to come).